rodrigmars/Automationqueue/README.md

 # Automation Queue

-Project still under development to simulate situations involving communication between threads using the python language.
-This algorithm handles **FIFO(First-In-First-Out)** operations for message handling using mult-threadign.
-The consumer is responsible for receiving the messages sent and carrying out a transaction either for bank operations or triggering pre-scheduled processes.
+>Project still under development to simulate situations involving communication between threads using the python language.
+This algorithm handles **FIFO(First-In-First-Out)** operations for message management using mult-threadign.
+The consumer is responsible for receiving the message and executing the procedure, whether for operations involving database IO or triggering pre-scheduled processes.

 Model for sending messages between different threads